 Systems integrations commonly require two more features that Zato offers as well:

 File transfer - allows you to move batch data between locations and to distribute it among systems and APIs

-Single Sign-On (SSO) - a convenient REST interface lets you easily provide authentication and authorisation to users across multiple systems
+Single Sign-On (SSO) - a convenient REST interface lets you easily provide authentication and authorization to users across multiple systems